DanielBustillos/LilyGo-HiGrow-Micropython/README.md

 1. Install MicroPython on the LilyGO Higrow sensor board.
 I prefer using [Thonny IDE](https://randomnerdtutorials.com/getting-started-thonny-micropython-python-ide-esp32-esp8266/) by its simplicity.
 It can be done by using [esptool](https://docs.micropython.org/en/latest/esp32/tutorial/intro.html).
 2. Copy the provided code and save it as a file on the LilyGO Higrow sensor board.
+3. (Optional) Configure a Blynk device to send data ot it.
+You can follow this tutorial.
+The device Must have 6 virtual pins.
-3. Update the configuration file **blynk_config** with the appropriate settings for your device.
+4. Update the configuration file **blynk_config** with the appropriate settings for your device.
 Make sure to replace the following elements with your own configuration:

 - SSID: Your Wi-Fi network name.
 - PASSWORD: Your Wi-Fi network password.